Hnefatafl World Championship

 If you'd like to learn more about future Hnefatafl World Championships, and perhaps even take part yourself, please sign up to our mailing list using the form in the right column of this site.
 We'll send you regular emails, and will keep you informed about plans for future Hnefatafl events in Fetlar.

-2013 Championships - Scheduled for Saturday 3rd August 2013, firm date and further details will be provided as soon as they are available.
+Championships - 2016 in planning, firm date and further details will be provided as soon as they are available.